Mitch Harris

-Mitch Harris (born October 31, 1969) is an American guitarist.
-He started his career in the grindcore band Righteous Pigs.
+Mitchell Harris (born October 31, 1969) is an American guitarist.
+He started his career in the Las Vegas, Nevada grindcore band Righteous Pigs.
 He did a side project with Mick Harris – then the drummer of grindcore band Napalm Death – called Defecation.
-Shortly thereafter, he left Righteous Pigs and joined Napalm Death permanently in 1989, firstly appearing on the Harmony Corruption album.
+Shortly thereafter, he left Righteous Pigs and permanently joined Napalm Death in 1989, firstly appearing on the Harmony Corruption album.
 He is still with them, playing guitar and back-up vocals.

 He also participated in the projects Meathook Seed, Little Giant Drug, and Goatlord.
 In 2013, a featured song called "K.C.S." was included on the album Savages by the heavy metal band Soulfly that was released on October 4, 2013, and was written by Harris and Max Cavalera.

-His latest band project is called Brave the Cold, and their debut album, Scarcity, is set to be released digitally on October 2, 2020, on the label Mission Two Entertainment.
+His band Brave the Cold released their debut album, Scarcity, in October 2020, on the label Mission Two Entertainment.

+In 2024 he featured as a guest musician on Kati Rán's SÁLA album.